neo-project/docs/en-us/node/network-protocol.md

    |?|Script|script|Script used to validate the block|
    |1|-|uint8|It's fixed to 0|

    The time stamp of each block must be later than previous block's time stamp.
-Generally the difference of two block's time stamp is about 15 seconds and imprecision is allowed.
+Generally the difference of two blocks' time stamps is about 15 seconds and imprecision is allowed.
 The height of the block must be exactly equal to the height of the previous block plus 1.

 1. Transaction